smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 tools you can use.

 The most comprehensive is ``sc.exe``.
 This is the swiss army knife of managing services.
-It has commands for changing almost anything about a service.
-You can also dump information about services and query to find exactly what you are looking for.
+It has commands for changing any service configuration.
+You can also print information about services and query the services to find exactly what you are looking for.

 Shown below are examples for viewing and modifying services on the remote server BadServer.